The Recruiting Officer (Wednesday Theatre): Production

 The original play was first play to be staged in the Colony of New South Wales, which is now Australia, by the convicts of the First Fleet on 4 June 1789 under the governance of Captain Arthur Phillip.
 It was performed to honour the king's birthday.
-The play was based on Farqhuar's experience recruiting in Shrophsire during the War of Spanish Succession.
+The play was based on Farqhuar's experience recruiting in Shropshire during the War of Spanish Succession.

 The play had recently been revived in the public consciousness after being performed at the National Theatre in London in 1963.

 In 1964, when the play was shot, it was compared to the movie Tom Jones (1963).

 John Meillon made it after returning home after five years in London, "I would think this play was the best ever produced in Australia", said Meillon.
 "It would stand on its merits anywhere."

 It was one of the most elaborate productions shot on Australian TV until that time.
 It was filmed in 1964 but screening was delayed until after a Senate election because of the title, and conscription had been an issue in the election.

 Sets and costumes were designed by Wendy Dickson of the Elizabethan Theatre Trust.
 Two studios were used.
 The sets involved building a complete market place, containing a courthouse, inn and stocks.
 More than 30 costumes were made.

 Reg Livermore wrote in his memoirs that rehearsals took place in premises in Lower Forbes St, near Kings Cross.
 He says whenever Meillion had a break in dialogue he would leave to visit the pub, but "he always returned in time".
 Livermore says Meillon's performance "was lively, nonetheless, as was he, a jovial, likable chum."